 What does a title company do?
 Plenty.
-In addition to conducting a title search and offering settlement services to help close the transaction with fewer delays, a title company also provides title insurance to the new owner and the mortgage lender.
+In addition to conducting a title search and offering settlement services to help close the transaction, a title company also provides title insurance to the home’s new owner and the mortgage lender.
 Here’s what you need to know.

 What is a title company?

-According to Patti DeGennaro, chief implementation officer for Title Alliance, Ltd., based in Media, Pennsylvania, common title defects that a title company can root out and help you fix include:
+According to Patti DeGennaro, chief implementation officer for Title Alliance, Ltd., a Media, Penn.-based title company, common title defects that a title company can root out and help you fix include: